 Common Questions about a Rwanda Gorilla Safari

 How much trekking is involved – Each trekking group is assigned to a group of gorillas.
 This means your gorilla tracking experience will vary from 3 hours to up to 6 or 7 hours.
-(They consider fitness when assigning walkers to specific groups.
-The fitter walkers will head to the furthermost groups of gorillas but this is not an exact science as you can imagine!)
+(But they consider fitness when assigning walkers to specific groups.
+The fitter walkers will head to the furthermost groups of gorillas.
+However this is not an exact science as you can imagine!)
 So you need to be prepared to walk for some hours in what can be muddy wet conditions.

 Level of fitness required – this is uphill walking at altitude so a fair amount of fitness is required.
 But it is not a route march so the pace is not strenuous.
 However the terrain and altitude will make it a relatively arduous experience.
 Generally speaking the Volcanoes National Park in Rwanda offers a greater chance of seeing the gorillas without needing to trek for 6 hours.